knetikmedia/knetikcloud-csharp-net35-client/docs/GamificationAchievementsApi.md

 Update an achievement definition

 The existing generated rule, if any, will be deleted.
-A new rule will be created if a trigger event name is specified in the new version.
+A new rule will be created if a trigger event name is specified in the new version. <br><br><b>Permissions Needed:</b> ACHIEVEMENTS_ADMIN

 ### Example
 ```csharp